ceres-solver/ceres-solver/docs/source/solving.rst

    Type of preconditioner used for solving the trust region step.
 Only meaningful when an iterative linear solver is used.

+.. member:: VisibilityClusteringType Solver::Summary::visibility_clustering_type

+   Type of clustering algorithm used for visibility based preconditioning.
+Only meaningful when the :member:`Solver::Summary::preconditioner_type` is ``CLUSTER_JACOBI`` or ``CLUSTER_TRIDIAGONAL``.

 .. member:: TrustRegionStrategyType Solver::Summary::trust_region_strategy_type